EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 2. Copy bezel files, in .zip format, into this folder, named the same as the ROM.
 3. Done.

+!!! tip

-**Note:** Use the Bezel Project to locate bezels for your MAME ROMS: [https://github.com/thebezelproject/BezelProject-Windows](https://github.com/thebezelproject/BezelProject-Windows)
+    Use the Bezel Project to locate bezels for your MAME ROMS: [https://github.com/thebezelproject/BezelProject-Windows](https://github.com/thebezelproject/BezelProject-Windows)

 ***